MichaelCurrin/coding-blog/coding_blog/security.md

     - See Android and iOS links [here](https://support.google.com/accounts/answer/1066447), with instructions.
     - You can read about the app on Wikipedia [here](https://en.wikipedia.org/wiki/Google_Authenticator).
 2. Follow the steps here to setup [Google 2-step authentication](https://www.google.com/landing/2step/), which will protect your Google account.
 You will be guided to setting up Google Authenticator app, starting with your Gmail account address under a _Google_ item.
-3. Add more accounts to your Google Authenticator.
+3. Add more accounts to your Google Authenticator, as in the screenshot in the previous section above.
 It is easy to add additional sites.
 Sites which support 2FA usually make use of your camera phone to scan a QR code on your desktop screen.

 ### How to setup LastPass